GHK-Cu (Copper Peptide): Research, Mechanism, and Evidence for Tissue Repair

 Frequently Asked Questions

-How does GHK-Cu compare to retinol for anti-aging?
-They work through different mechanisms and can be complementary.
+They work through different mechanisms and may be complementary.
 Retinol modulates gene expression through retinoic acid receptors; GHK-Cu works through copper-mediated pathways and broader gene expression modulation.
-Some dermatologists recommend alternating or combining them.
+Some dermatologists have suggested alternating or combining them.

 References